 And with those crazy eyes: Roger Moore as James Bond at the grand old age of 57

-When Bond 25 is released in 2019, it will have been four years since 2015's SPECTRE, and Daniel Craig is already into his 50s before even a clapperboard has clapped.
+When Bond 25 is released in 2019, it will have been four years since 2015's SPECTRE.
+Daniel Craig's already in his 50s, and a clapperboard hasn't been clapped.

-By his 1985 swansong, A View to a Kill, dear old Sir Roger was the grand old age of 57 — not to mention the dodgy facelift and batshit crazy eyes (still unexplained).
-Randy old Rog was still perving over a woman young enough to be his granddaughter, using double entendres about being an early riser (he meant his erection) — Alison Doody, aka Jenny Flex, was 19 during filming.
+By his 1985 swansong, A View to a Kill, dear old Sir Roger was at the grand old age of 57.
+Randy old Rog was still perving over a woman young enough to be his granddaughter.
+He used double entendres about being an early riser (he meant his erection).
+Alison Doody, aka Jenny Flex, was 19 during filming.
 I guess there is a part of a man that never grows up.

-Craig has been given the privilege that Connery never had — long gaps between films have enabled him to shape a distinguished acting career outside 007.
-The first long gap between Bond films was between 1974's The Man with the Golden Gun and 1977's The Spy Who Loved Me, but those three years enabled Cubby Broccoli to throw everything and the kitchen sink at that one — and it worked.
+The first long gap between Bond films was between 1974's The Man with the Golden Gun and 1977's The Spy Who Loved Me.
+Those three years enabled Cubby Broccoli to throw everything and the kitchen sink at that one — and it worked.